mlotti/HplusHW/NtupleAnalysis/test/README.txt

   least empty strings as input and therefore do not throw exception).
 - A practical way is to use the boost property tree (see one of the test_EventSelection_* files for examples)

+5) Allowing the creation of root files for further debugging
+- set the environmental variable DEBUGUNITTEST to "yes" to allow the test routines to create root files (not all of them will create them).
+This could be helpful in some debugging cases.